Daniel Tunbridge = Elizabeth ____

 On the 4th July 1843, as "Angeler Elizabeth" Tunbridge, she married [C2] Samuel Hugh Jarvis, after banns, in Frindsbury, Kent, where she was living; she signed her name.
 Their children, all born in Chatham, were: William Hugh (1844–1914), Angelina Susanna (1846–1935), Samuel George (1848–1898), Alice Matilda (1851–1853), Helen (1853–1928), [C1] Louisa (1855–1929), Charles Wallace (1858–1936), and Henrietta Maud (1867–1942).3

 In 1848 her son was born at High Street, Chatham.
+That year she and her husband had their portraits painted.
 In 1850 she was living in Magpie Hall Lane, Chatham; she was present at her mother-in-law's death.
 She was still in Magpie Hall Lane the following year, living with her family.4

 By 1855 she was living at 236 High Street, Chatham, where she still lived in 1858.
 But by 1861 she was living with her six children at Chatham Hill, Chatham, and working as a milk woman; she is shown as head of the household, as her husband was in Maidstone Prison for debt.
 In 1863 she was a witness at her sister Amelia's wedding, in Brompton.
 By 1871 she was living at Stevens Cottages, Chatham Hill, Chatham, with her family.
 By 1881 she was living at 84 Regents Place, Chatham, with her family; the household included her father, his two young children from his second marriage, and a lodger.
 By 1891 she had moved, with the family, to 78 New Road, St John's parish, Chatham; the household included three boarders, one named Tunbridge.5